UPDATED JANUARY 2019

 When to visit

 My trip to Havasu Falls was in April and the weather was absolutely beautiful.
-The temperature was in the high 70s or 80s (Fahrenheit), but it was pleasant.
+The temperature was in the high 70s or 80s (Fahrenheit), but it was very pleasant.
 Nights were cooler, but not freezing or uncomfortable.
-Temperatures will be A LOT hotter in June/July, and you won’t want to hike while it’s sweltering outside.
-Beware of flash flooding around July – September.
+Temperatures will be A LOT hotter in June/July, and you might not want to hike while it’s sweltering outside.
+Also: beware of flash flooding between July – September.
 It’s extremely dangerous to be in the canyon at this time!

-Make sure you plan ahead so you can reserve permits when it’s safe to go.
+Make sure you plan ahead so you can reserve permits when it’s safe to visit.

-Wherever you’re driving in from (we drove from Phoenix), you’ll be parking your car at the Hualapai Hilltop trailhead.
+Wherever you’re driving in from (Vegas, or Phoenix, we drove from Phoenix), you’ll be parking your car at the Hualapai Hilltop trailhead.
 There are no stores nearby, so make sure you stop for any last-minute necessities for the hike on the drive in.

 The hike from the trailhead to Supai starts with a descent of switchbacks but eventually evens out and is relatively flat until descending slightly between Supai and the campground.
 The return hike up the switchbacks was the hardest part, but it was also the last part so it felt like a triumphant finish!